Forensic Nursing Certification

 Receive Forensic Nursing Certification.
 The American Institute of Health Care Professionals, Inc. offers a comprehensive, quality, Forensic Nursing Certification program for Registered Nurses in Forensic Nursing Practice.
 This certification focuses on the validation of the attainment of advanced continuing education related to all facets of Forensic Nursing, including Forensic Pathology.
 This program is open only to Registered Nurses who are currently licensed to practice in their state or country.

 If you would like to find out if you meet the qualifications for this forensic nursing certification program.
 Please submit an Inquiry Form at the following link: Access Here.

 OBJECTIVES OF THE FORENSIC NURSE SPECIALIST CERTIFICATION PROGRAM ARE:

-- Develop and support high standards of education and practice requirements for the attainment of certification.
+- Develop and support high standards of education and practice requirements for the attainment of forensic nursing certification.

-- Provide a mechanism for the ongoing involvement of a peer advisory board of qualified professionals to oversee program development and requirements for certification.
+- Provide a mechanism for the ongoing involvement of a peer advisory board of qualified professionals to oversee program development and requirements forensic nursing certification.

 - Provide society with a mechanism to ascertain the appropriate education, skills, knowledge and experience required by professionals who offer such services.

 - Establish quality standards and requirements for the recertification of its credentialed members, attesting to ongoing education and skill attainment in the practice specialty of forensic nursing.